thanos-io/thanos/docs/components/receive.md

 This is only supported for the Ketama algorithm.

+**NOTE:** This feature is made available from v0.32 onwards.
+Receive can still operate with `endpoints` set to an array of IP strings in ketama mode.
+But to use AZ-aware hashring, you would need to migrate your existing hashring (and surrounding automation) to the new JSON structure mentioned above.

 ## Limits & gates (experimental)

 Thanos Receive has some limits and gates that can be configured to control resource usage.
 Here's the difference between limits and gates: